la-rebelion/DevConf-Jekyll-Theme/README.md

 ## Installation

+1. [Fork](https://github.com/la-rebelion/DevConf-Jekyll-Theme/fork) your own copy of the repository to your account.
-1. Clone the repository.
+   1. Clone your repository to add/edit your own files.
-`git clone git@github.com:la-rebelion/DevConf-Jekyll-Theme.git`
+`git clone git@github.com:<YOUR-GIT-USER-NAME>/DevConf-Jekyll-Theme.git`
-2. Create a markdown file with the event `slug` in the `front matter`.
+2. Per each event, in the "root" directory create a markdown file with the event `slug` in the `front matter`.
 ```yaml
 ---
 layout: event